If the Pages panel isn’t visible, choose Window > Pages.

 In a long document, you can move to a page quickly by choosing Layout > Go To Page.

-Select an icon size for pages and masters.
+Select an icon size for pages and parents.

 Select Show Vertically to display spreads in one vertical column.
 Deselect this option to allow spreads to be displayed side-by-side.

-Select Show Thumbnails to display thumbnail representations of the content of each page or master.
+Select Show Thumbnails to display thumbnail representations of the content of each page or parent.
 (This option is not available if certain options are selected for Icon Size.)

 Choose an option in the Resize menu to control how the sections are displayed when you resize the panel: